neowutran/CasualMeter/README.md

 * Will only show up while you are playing Tera
 * Paste dps
 * Customizable hotkeys (through settings file)
+* Updates automatically (checks when you start the application)
+* Single instance (will not open up multiple meters if you launch by accident)

 ### Roadmap for major features
 * Save list of encounters to review